sortlist/jobs/README.md

 Your goal is to understand the behaviors of agencies (accounts) on Sortlist in time, per countries, and per plan type.

 ## Hints & tips:
-- Duplicate the Google spreadsheet
+1. Duplicate the Google spreadsheet
-- note that accounts can have multiple subscriptions
+2. note that accounts can have multiple subscriptions
-- note that amounts purchase and/or refund are not linked to plan type period e.g:
+3. note that amounts purchase and/or refund are not linked to plan type period e.g:
-* a yearly plan could be sold at 250 EUR/year => 20.83333 EUR/Month
+  * yearly plan could be sold at 250 EUR/year => 20.83333 EUR/Month
   * and a monthly plan could be sold at 250 EUR/month => 3000 EUR/YEAR

 ## Exercices: